 Wash your hands!
 One of the simplest prevention measures one can take is proper hand-washing.

-President Trump has expanded the temporary travel ban that initially applied to foreign nationals who had traveled to China and Iran to include the 26 European Union Schengen Area, United Kingdom and Ireland.
+President Trump further expanded the temporary travel ban that initially applied to foreign nationals who had traveled to China; Iran; the 26 European Union Schengen Area, United Kingdom and Ireland; to now include Brazil.
 Americans coming home from one of these countries will be directed to specific airports for screening.
 Please heed the Department of State and CDC travel advisories before planning or embarking on any international travel.
 If you recently traveled, please consult the CDC's recommendations.

 Families First Coronavirus Response Act